 All pupils will be expected to complete homework activities on a consistent basis in order to supplement and reinforce the learning encountered in class.
 Homework will vary and will include different reading, writing and research activities.

-Pupils undertaking the National 5 course will be required to participate in the consistent revision activities so as to ensure they are fully prepared for the prelim and final SQA exams.
+Pupils undertaking the National 3 or National 4 course will be required to participate in the consistent revision activities to ensure they are fully prepared for the assessments of the course that occur throughout the academic year.

+Success in National 3 could lead to National 4 in English.
 Success in National 4 could lead to National 5 in English.
-Success in National 5 could lead to Higher English.